jshethbright/k8s-agnes-terraform/README.md

 - External facing applications are tunnelled through Cloudflare Zero Trust.
 - Monitoring and alerting is through the Prometheus operator and Grafana
 - Most applications are created through Truecharts helm charts.
-- LoadBalancing is handled through MetalLB in L2 mode and a VIP configured in Talos.
+- Load Balancing is handled through MetalLB in L2 mode and a VIP configured in Talos.